-FISCAL REVIEW

-Guidance Comment

-FREQUENCY: ANNUALLY

-The agency should develop an overall budget and reasonable cost allocation plan based on how shared or common costs are distributed across programs.
+FISCAL REVIEW Standards Guidance Comment 2.
+Cost Allocation Procedures FREQUENCY: ANNUALLY □ a.
+Cost allocation procedures and plan for shared_costs is documented in a written narrative or in the footnotes of the current approved agency-wide budget □ b.
+Process for allocating shared program costs is consistent and reasonable □ c.
+Cost allocation procedures and plan for indirect costs is documented in a written narrative or in the footnotes of the current approved agency-wide budget □ d.
+Process for allocating indirect costs is consistent and reasonable □ e.
+Procedures for cost allocation match actual cost allocation found in agency-wide budget and financial documents such as invoices The agency should develop an overall budget and reasonable cost allocation plan based on how shared or common costs are distributed across programs.
 The agency's approach to allocating shared costs by funding source might vary according to organizational size, complexity, and other public compliance standards.
 If needed, ask the Contractor to clarify its process (e.g., spreadsheets or additional narrative).
-Request Contractor include calculations and equations in submission of the cost allocation plan to help monitors understand how the methodology has been applied within the budget.
 Intent of cost allocation standards: 1) Ensure that nonprofits understand the full cost of each program to support effective management decisions.
 2) Ensure that City contracts do not pay for more than the cost of the program that they are supporting.
 Reasonable = makes sense and is appropriate to the type of programs, e.g., square footage for rent, FTE's for salaries, etc. Consistent = same methodology for the same types of costs across all programs (e.g., method for allocating rent is the same across all programs).
 Inconsistent = using highly variable bases, e.g., number of participants in a program, salaries without monthly reconciliation.
 To test that cost allocation is occurring according to documented procedures, examine salaries and rent first, as these line items are most commonly applicable to many funding sources and programs.
 The time period to test can vary, but monitors may want to start by testing the two months for which invoices are already being requested.
-If issues are uncovered, the monitor may choose to expand the
+If issues are uncovered, the monitor may choose to expand the examination to additional months and/or additional cost items.

-FREQUENCY: ANNUALLY The agency should develop an overall budget and reasonable cost allocation plan based on how shared or common costs are distributed across programs.
-The agency's approach to allocating shared costs by funding source might vary according to organizational size, complexity, and other public compliance standards.
-If needed, ask the Contractor to clarify its process (e.g., spreadsheets or additional narrative).
-Request Contractor include calculations and equations in submission of the cost allocation plan to help monitors understand how the methodology has been applied within the budget.
-Intent of cost allocation standards: 1) Ensure that nonprofits understand the full cost of each program to support effective management decisions.
-2) Ensure that City contracts do not pay for more than the cost of the program that they are supporting.
-Reasonable = makes sense and is appropriate to the type of programs, e.g., square footage for rent, FTE's for salaries, etc. Consistent = same methodology for the same types of costs across all programs (e.g., method for allocating rent is the same across all programs).
-Inconsistent = using highly variable bases, e.g., number of participants in a program, salaries without monthly reconciliation.
-To test that cost allocation is occurring according to documented procedures, examine salaries and rent first, as these line items are most commonly applicable to many funding sources and programs.
-The time period to test can vary, but monitors may want to start by testing the two months for which invoices are already being requested.
-If